fossasia/eventyay-tickets-stripe/setting_guideline/Stripe Setting Guideline.md

 # Stripe Payment Settings Instruction

 This guide will walk you through obtaining the necessary keys to integrate Stripe with your application.
 To get started, you'll need an active Stripe merchant account.
 If you don't have one yet, you can sign up at [Stripe](http://stripe.com/).

 ---

 ## Step 1: **Configure Stripe OAuth and Retrieve Client ID**

-You can refer to the [Stripe documentation](https://docs.stripe.com/connect/oauth-standard-accounts#integrating-oauth)
+You can refer to the [Stripe documentation](https://docs.stripe.com/connect/oauth-standard-accounts#integrating-oauth)  or follow the steps below:

 1. Go to [Stripe Dashboard](https://dashboard.stripe.com/).
 2. Select **Settings** in the upper right corner of the Stripe dashboard